ganuza/ganuza/README.md

 <div align='center'>

 ## Currently Working On
-I'm currently working on a contract with a Denver company creating a React front end in a private repository and also learning to put together a FastAPI backend.
+I'm currently working on a contract with a Denver company creating a React front end in a private repository and also learning to put together a FastAPI and MongoDB backend.
 <br></br>

 ## Currently Learning